micromicromicro/micromicro.cash/help/cases_create_a_digital_asset_store.md

 ### 4. Create a Lambda function to send download links

+Now we need to create a Lambda function to create the download link for the specified content and send them to customers via email.

 This Lambda function will be used as a webhook (a machine-used URL) that's called by micromicro when a payment is made.  micromicro will send transaction details to the webhook including the message we attached to the address when it was created - the asset id and the customer email address.

-The function creates the download link for the specified content and sends it in an email to the customer.

-1. The steps are fairly similar to those for the `create_address` function.
+1. The steps to create this function are fairly similar to those for the `create_address` function.
 You can reuse the api gateway and `api` stage we created before.
 Replace `create_address` with `send_email` everywhere.

-    Create a role with name `send_email_role` and the "S3 object read-only permissions" policy template.
+    Create a role with name `send_email_role` and the "S3 object read-only permissions" policy template instead of "Basic Edge Lambda permissions".

     Configure these environment variables:

+    * `SEND_BUCKET`: The name of the bucket containing your assets (`mmex-my-assets` in the example).

+    * `SEND_TOKEN`: To prevent people from accessing downloads by sending fake data to the webhook we'll create a secret token to include in the request.
+Come up with 40 or so random numbers and letters and put them in the "Value" text box.
+You can use [random.org](https://random.org/passwords/?num=5&len=20&format=html&rnd=new) or another random data generator of your choice.

     * `SEND_EMAIL`: The email address that will send links to customers.
-This is also used to log into the mail server, so if you use a separate name to log in you'll have to modify the code.

     * `SEND_EMAIL_SERVER`: The (SMTP) mail server.